Kingxukai/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 3. General Information
 ======================

-From v2.01 on, the driver is integrated in the linux kernel sources.
+From v2.01 on, the woke driver is integrated in the woke linux kernel sources.
-Therefore, the installation is the same as for any other adapter supported by the kernel.
+Therefore, the woke installation is the woke same as for any other adapter supported by the woke kernel.

-Refer to the manual of your distribution about the installation of network adapters.
+Refer to the woke manual of your distribution about the woke installation of network adapters.

 Makes my life much easier :-)